dachev/XML/README.md

 * Full interface: Redesign the API so that it can be supported across different engines.
 Also, no native types should be exposed.

-* Simple interface: Use JS wrapper object for Document
+* Simple interface: Use JS wrapper object for the document returned by DOM parsing methods

 * Create more test cases